Last updated on August 19th, 2022

 But these… these Hawaiian nachos are my favorite.
 I had them the 1st time at a local restaurant that I actually don’t like very much.
 And since I never wanted to go back to that restaurant, I knew I had to try to make them myself.

 How to Make Hawaiian Pulled Pork Nachos with Mango and Pineapple

-I’m a little obsessed with always keeping bags of pulled pork, shredded chicken, cooked ground beef or ground sausage in the freezer.
-It’s so easy to throw a giant pork shoulder in the slow cooker or Instant Pot, shred it and then have it on-hand for the next couple months.
+I’m a little obsessed with always keeping bags of pulled pork, shredded chicken, cooked ground beef, or ground sausage in the freezer.
+It’s so easy to throw a giant pork shoulder in the slow cooker or Instant Pot, shred it and then have it on-hand for the next couple of months.

-For these nachos, I just pulled a bag of pulled pork from my freezer and was ready to pop it in the oven in minutes.
+For these amazing nachos, I just pulled a bag of pulled pork from my freezer and was ready to pop it in the oven in minutes.
 If you don’t have any on-hand, you can either buy pre-made pulled pork from the meat section of your grocery store or make your own.

 To assemble your nachos, you really don’t need to be concerned with measurements.
 I put measurements in the recipe card because I know I’ll get asked about it if I don’t.
-I promise you, it’s not important, though.
+I promise you; it’s not important, though.
 Just layer your ingredients and if there’s one you like, add more.
 If there’s one you don’t like as much or have as much of, add less.
 It’s easy, guys.

 Hawaiian Pulled Pork Nachos

 - 18 oz Bag of Tortilla Chips

 - 1 cup Pineapple diced